-If you’ve just been arrested and charged with driving under the influence (DUI) in Rockledge, Cocoa Beach, Melbourne, or anywhere in Brevard County, Florida, you may be worried about your future.
-Will you lose your job—or your driver’s license?
-What will happen if you have a criminal conviction on your record?
-Will you spend time in jail, and how much will your defense cost?
+Have you been arrested and charged with driving under the influence (DUI) in Rockledge, Cocoa Beach, Melbourne, or anywhere in Brevard County.
+You may be worried about your future.
+What happens next.
+Will you lose your job or your driver’s license?
+What happens if you end up with a criminal record?
+Will you spend time in jail, pay fines, and how much will your defense cost?

-At our law firm, we are committed to helping those who have been charged with a DUI in Florida.
+At our law firm, we are committed and experienced defending citizens who have been charged with a DUI in Brevard County, Florida.
 In your initial consultation we will review the facts of your case, explore all of your defense options, and fully explain all possible penalties that you may face.

 Although most people associate DUI arrests with driving under the influence of alcohol, DUI arrests can involve other types of intoxication as well.
 If you’re pulled over for suspicion of DUI and fail a field sobriety test (which can include walking in a straight line, touching the tip of your nose with your finger with your eyes closed, and holding your leg in the air for 30 seconds), you may be arrested and booked into jail.
 If a urine test reveals that you had cocaine, amphetamines, or opiates in your system at the time of your arrest, your DUI charges may stand.